medusajs/medusa-starter-default/README.md

 ---

-To add seed data to your medusa store runnign with Docker, run this command in a seperate terminal:
+To add seed data to your medusa store running with Docker, run this command in a seperate terminal:

 ```
 docker exec medusa-server medusa seed -f ./data/seed.json